-According to the latest research, cost of beer in Czech Republic is the lowest in the world (and the beer is arguably the best!), however it’s probably unwise to base your decision to move there on this fact alone.
+According to the latest research, cost of beer in the Czech Republic is the lowest in the world (and the beer is arguably the best!), however, it’s probably unwise to base your decision to move there on this fact alone.
 There is a lot to research and plan for before you commit to relocation.

 Quite possibly you will have a budget in retirement that you will need to live on each month.